Palaksha1510/generating-research-paper-title/readme.md

 ## 2  &nbsp; Finetuned paper title generation (gptneo)

 To improve the model's ability to generate cogent titles, we finetune it on a large corpuse of titles.
-We start from the [gpt-neo-2.7B checkpoint](https://huggingface.co/EleutherAI/gpt-neo-2.7B) (see our [training script](https://github.com/csinva/gpt-paper-title-generator/blob/91d8aa78d83f16778a120ec4a3dc41be28f5e8f2/gptneo/02_finetune_hf.py) for hyperparameters).
+We start from the [gpt-neo-2.7B checkpoint](https://huggingface.co/EleutherAI/gpt-neo-2.7B).
 We finetune on all [paper titles on arXiv](https://www.kaggle.com/datasets/Cornell-University/arxiv) in the categories cs.AI, cs.LG, stat.ML up to Oct 13, 2022.
 We exclude all papers after Apr 1, 2022 (to test the ability to forecast new papers) and an additional random 5\% of titles.
 We also exclude titles with a length of less than 6 words or greater than 20 words.
 This results in 98,388 papers for finetuning:

 ![](https://csinva.io/gpt-paper-title-generator/figs/paper_metadata.svg)